PubInv/ATX-Preemie/incubator/STORIES.md

 I now need to do this.
 I have the basic circuit breadboarded, but it is impossible to tie the heat blanket into the thermometer.
 I now need to package it with cords at least a little in order to test it.

+### Note: The doll must have heat conductance.

+The first doll I used has a bean-bag body.
+If you heat the back side, it takes a very long time for the front side to get warm.
+We must replace this with water, or a gel, which better simulates human flesh both in heat capacity and heat conductance.

 ## Make run on low power